intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/serving/README.md

 docker run -d -e PYTHONPATH=/opt/tritonserver/intel-extension-for-transformers --net=host -v ${PWD}/models:/models spycsh/triton_neuralchat:v1 tritonserver --model-repository=/models --http-port 8021
 ```

-NeuralChat by default uses `Intel/neural-chat-7b-v3-1` as the LLM, so if you already have this Huggingface model in cache, you can add a `-v` flag to avoid downloading the model every time you start the server, like follows:
+NeuralChat by default uses `Intel/neural-chat-7b-v3-1` as the LLM, so if you already have this Huggingface model in cache, you can add a `-v` flag to the above command to avoid downloading the model every time you start the server, like follows:

 ```
 docker run -d -e PYTHONPATH=/opt/tritonserver/intel-extension-for-transformers --net=host -v ${PWD}/models:/models -v /root/.cache/huggingface/hub/models--Intel--neural-chat-7b-v3-1:/root/.cache/huggingface/hub/models--Intel--neural-chat-7b-v3-1  spycsh/triton_neuralchat:v1  tritonserver --model-repository=/models --http-port=8021
 ```

-To check whether the server is on:
+To check whether the server is up:

 ```
 curl -v localhost:8021/v2/health/ready
 ```

+You will find a `HTTP/1.1 200 OK` if your server is up and ready for receiving requests.

 ## Use Triton client to send inference request